blap/squawker/FLUTTER_TRIPLE_MIGRATION.md

 # Flutter Triple 3.0.0 Migration Guide

+## ⚠️ WARNING ⚠️

+**DO NOT ATTEMPT TO UPDATE flutter_triple TO VERSION 3.0.0 WITHOUT EXTENSIVE REFACTORING**

+Updating to flutter_triple 3.0.0 will require significant changes to the codebase due to architectural changes from RxNotifier to ASP (Atomic State Pattern).

+Attempting to upgrade without proper refactoring will result in compilation errors including:
+- `RxValueListenable` type not found
+- `Atom` constructor not found

+See the full migration details below if you plan to proceed with the upgrade.

+---

 ## Overview

 This document outlines the issues encountered when attempting to migrate from flutter_triple 2.2.0 to 3.0.0 in the Squawker project, and the steps taken to address them.